Ranuva Veeran: Production

-Producer R. M. Veerappan wrote this script keeping M. G. Ramachandran in mind but since he was involved with politics, Rajinikanth was chosen instead.
-Chiranjeevi, who went on to become a popular actor in Telugu cinema acted in a negative role.
+Producer R. M. Veerappan wrote this script keeping M. G. Ramachandran in mind, but since he was involved with politics, Rajinikanth was chosen instead.
+Chiranjeevi, who went on to become a megastar and Rajinikanth's counterpart in Telugu cinema acted in a negative role.

 Soundtrack

 Soundtrack was composed by M. S. Viswanathan and lyrics were written by Pulamaipithan.

 Release and reception

-Ranuva Veeran was released on 27 October 1981 on the occasion of Diwali, along with six other movies, including Andha 7 Naatkal, Keezh Vaanam Sivakkum, Thanneer Thanneer and Tik Tik Tik, it became a failure at box-office.
-Nalini Sastry of Kalki praised Babu's cinematography as main highlight while praising Sridevi's performance but felt Chiranjeevi and Thengai Srinivasan were underutilised.
-She concluded the film was entertaining till interval then it became boring.
+Ranuva Veeran was released on 27 October 1981 on the occasion of Diwali, along with six other movies, including Andha 7 Naatkal, Keezh Vaanam Sivakkum, Thanneer Thanneer and Tik Tik Tik, it became a box office failure.
+Nalini Sastry of Kalki praised Babu's cinematography as the film's main highlight while praising Sridevi's performance but felt Chiranjeevi and Thengai Srinivasan were underutilised.
+She concluded that the film was entertaining till interval then it became boring.